vadimgierko/sudoku-solver/README.md

-# Sudoku Solver by Vadim Gierko
+# Sudoku Solver

+This app solves an easy sudoku.

-This will be the app, which will be able to solve a sudoku.
-The app development is in progress...
+⚠️ At the moment I&apos;m working on more advanced algorithm, which will be able to solve more comlicated sudoku.

-At the moment:
-- [X] UI & app structure set
-- [X] the app generates empty board
+## Features

-- [X] you can input known (init) numbers of sudoku you want to solve
+- you can input known (init) numbers of sudoku you want to solve, save the board & click *solve* button
-- [X] you can save the board
+- you can load template sudoku to test the app

+## Tech Stack

+- React
+- Next.js